Henry Bean

 Henry Bean (born August 3, 1945) is an American screenwriter, film director, film producer, novelist, and actor.

 Best known as a screenwriter, Bean wrote the screenplays for Internal Affairs, Deep Cover, Venus Rising, The Believer, Basic Instinct 2, and Noise.
 Bean directed The Believer and Noise.
 He also acted in The Believer, and was a producer on Deep Cover and Noise.

 Life

-Bean was born in Philadelphia, to Fahny (née Schorr) and Donald Bean (a lawyer).
+Bean was born in Philadelphia, to Fahnya (née Schorr) and Donald Bean (a lawyer).
 Bean is Jewish.
 He received a BA from Yale University in 1967; and a MA from Stanford University in 1973.

 Career

 Bean's 1983 novel False Match won a PEN Center USA award for "First Fiction".

 The Believer was awarded the dramatic Grand Jury Prize at the 2001 Sundance Festival; the Golden St. George at the 23rd Moscow International Film Festival.; and Bean was named a "Breakthrough Director" at the Gotham Independent Film Awards in 2001.

 Bean was the inspiration for the protagonist of Noise.
 He was so tired of constant noise around him and his home in New York City that he decided to take the law into his own hands.
 If a car alarm was going off and the owner of the vehicle didn't rectify the situation, Bean would break into the car to disable the offending car alarm.
 Bean was eventually arrested and jailed.
 He admits to doing it a few more times since.

 Bean was a co-writer on two episodes in the second season of The OA.